 This means that you want flat periods to be as short-lived as possible and that the curve is sloping at roughly the same angle throughout the testing period.

 Sometimes you’ll see how the performance of the strategy seems to degrade towards the end of the testing period.
 In these cases, it could just be that the trading edge is waning due to unknown reasons.
 However, you’ll often find that it has to do with volatility levels that have become much lower in recent times, which reduces the size and profit of most market movements.

-Obviously, the drawdown is one of the most important aspects of an equity curve.
+Obviously, the drawdown is one of the most critical aspects of an equity curve.
 We want the profit-to-drawdown ratio to be as high as possible since smaller drawdowns mean that we can trade more securities and make more money, while still remaining within our calculated risk level.

-The drawdown aspect of the equity curve might seem fairly straightforward, but there is one aspect you really must take into consideration, that could have a huge impact on your assessment of the strategy.
-We’re going to look at this just a bit, under the sub-heading marked “Important”.
+The drawdown aspect of the equity curve might seem fairly straightforward, but there is one aspect you really must take into consideration that could have a huge impact on your assessment of the strategy.
+We’re going to look at this just a bit under the sub-heading marked “Important”.
 It’s important because empirical research suggests that retail traders and investors tend to sell into a market panic and reenter after a bottom is formed.